Mike Rogers (Alabama politician): 117th Congress (2021–2023)

-118th Congress (2023–present)
+118th Congress (2023–2025)

-During the 2023 Speaker of the United States House of Representatives election, Rogers suggested that committee assignments be stripped from representatives who did not vote for Kevin McCarthy.
+During the January 2023 Speaker of the United States House of Representatives election, Rogers suggested that committee assignments be stripped from representatives who did not vote for Kevin McCarthy.
 He told Politico that his comments were more than a threat, saying "I promised it".
 Rogers called the representatives voting against McCarthy "legislative terrorists who have no problem killing the hostage".

 During the 14th ballot for Speaker, Rogers lunged at Representative Matt Gaetz after Gaetz spoke with McCarthy.
-Representative Richard Hudson physically restrained Rogers.
+Representative Richard Hudson then had to physically restrain Rogers.
 The Associated Press reported that Rogers "charged" at Gaetz before Hudson pulled Rogers back by the shoulder, then the face.
-According to The New York Times, Gaetz was seeking a subcommittee chairmanship in the House Armed Services Committee, of which Rogers is in line to become chair.
+According to The New York Times, Gaetz was seeking a subcommittee chairmanship in the House Armed Services Committee, of which Rogers was in line to become chair.
 Multiple representatives criticized Rogers after the confrontation, including Marjorie Taylor Greene, who said it was "out of line" and expected consequences for Rogers, and Tim Burchett, who compared Rogers's actions to being under the influence of alcohol on the House floor, saying "people shouldn't be drinking, especially when you're a redneck, on the House floor".
 Burchett later retracted his comments about Rogers, saying that they were made out of frustration and that "we're all friends".

 During an appearance on Fox News on January 8, 2023, Gaetz said that he had forgiven Rogers for the outburst and that he was looking forward to working with Rogers on the House Armed Services Committee.
 Gaetz also said he did not think Rogers should be punished for an "animated moment".
 Later that day, Rogers tweeted a message of reconciliation in response to Gaetz, saying that he regretted losing his temper on the House floor and that he would be happy to continue his working relationship with Gaetz.

 On January 9, 2023, multiple media outlets reported that Rogers was planning to step down from the House Steering Committee in the wake of the controversy.
 Rogers confirmed to Politico that he was considering the decision, but said it had not yet been finalized; 1819 News reported that Rogers "may change his mind".
 Less than 12 hours later, Rogers said he would not resign from the committee, saying that both Republican and Democratic leaders had urged him not to.
 Politico called Rogers's reversal an example of the "dishevelment" in the House following McCarthy's election to the speakership.